ashokreddy123/session3_pytoroch/README.md

 ii) loss is taken as sum of loss1 and loss2 iii) The backward propagation is done on this loss iv)As this is multi-class classification, cross_entropy is used.
-v) Adam optimiser is used for
+v) Adam optimiser is used for grads upgrade vi) The network and data is moved to GPU for training

+#results
+i) The training accuracy for MNIST image detection = 90% ii) The validation accuracy for MNIST image detection = 87% iii) The training accuracy for sum = 90% iv) The validation accuracy for sum = 87%